plmuninn/jQuery-slideDivPlugin/README.md

 ```
 Ajax implementation
 ===
 Plugin have a new ajax implementation.
 Ja ca use it with normal contents.
+If we won't use ajax link must different then "#".
+And we don't have to create div for it (we cun, just we don't must).
 Html example:
 Html
 ---
 ```html